 The benefits of knowing that performance will not be adversely affected as apps grow, alongside knowing that, as UX purists, under the hood we’re making use of the amazing frameworks provided by the platform holders (Apple and Google) is a strong reason.
 We have the benefit of years of experience working with traditional iOS and Android development, which gives us a big advantage from this perspective.

-Yes, React Native Navigation gives us some limitations due to the restrictions put in place from the underlying OS frameworks, but that’s actually a good thing in my opinion, forcing us to adhere to the aforementioned platform UI design guidelines to ensure we provide more usable and native-feeling apps.
+Yes, React Native Navigation gives us some limitations due to the restrictions put in place from the underlying OS frameworks, but that’s actually a good thing in my opinion, forcing us to adhere to the aforementioned platform UI design guidelines to ensure we provide more usable and native-feeling apps to our clients and their customers.